 Including refundings, the Agency has issued over \$3.8 billion of revenue bonds to provide funds for its single family home ownership programs.
-The bonds were issued pursuant to several bond resolutions of the Agency, all of which have been defeased except the 1985 Resolution, the Trust Agreement and the 2009 Trust Agreement.
-As of June 30, 2011, the 1985 Resolution and the 2009 Trust Agreement had \$207,135,000 in single family home ownership bonds outstanding (this amount includes the Bonds being refunded by the Series 32 Bonds).
+The bonds were issued pursuant to several bond resolutions of the Agency, all of which have been defeased except the Trust Agreement and the 2009 Trust Agreement.
+The 1985 Resolution was defeased on June 10, 2012 and the remaining assets, including mortgage loans, were transferred to the Trust Agreement.
+As of April 30, 2012, the 1985 Resolution and the 2009 Trust Agreement had \$195,760,000 in single family home ownership bonds outstanding.